THE 2026 COMPETITION

 ROUND 1

-Prepare and submit across 3 key questions a 500 word summary now (deadline: 26th September 2025).
-It should include WHAT is the issue or opportunity you are tackling is; HOW your proposed solution will work and who will benefit from it; and, WHY it should work and how it is scalable.
 Ensure that it is viable and commercially possible but creativity is fine too where you have used assumptions or citations.
-Upload your ideas now - it’s free to enter and you have nothing to lose.
+Upload your ideas now - it’s free to enter and you have nothing to lose - just 500 words!

 ROUND 2 - GRAND FINAL

-All pitches will then be asked to present a 1 minute elevator power pitch from the main stage in the theatre.
+All Main Award pitches will then be asked to present a 1 minute elevator power pitch from the main stage in the theatre.
 We will provide a single slide back drop as you present this.
 This will be your chance to shine.

 💡 Without rigour, we miss opportunities, waste resources and end up pursuing innovation initiatives that don’t solve the problem.